arestrepo99/NeuralNetwork/README.md

 # Neural Network
 An OpenCL implementation of backpropagation algorithm.

-- Works with Nvidea and AMD GPU
+- Works with Nvidea and AMD Devices
 - Dense and Convolutional Layers
+- Kernels lack memory coalescing and other optimizations

 ## Installation